For years, product managers have struggled to close the loop by updating users about the features they've requested.

 - When you're seeking to conduct problem interviews to arrive at a better understanding of the underlying need behind a feature request they've sent you.

 - When you're seeking to test solution ideas by getting feedback on mockups, a prototype, or a beta version of a feature.

-- When you begin working on a feature and would like to heighten anticipation of its imminent launch.
+- When you begin working on a feature and want to heighten anticipation of its imminent launch.

 - When a new feature is now available to use.